Meet the Team

 Jiwen Fan, a researcher at Harvard Graduate School of Education, specializes in adolescent bullying and empowerment.
 Her journey, rooted in personal challenges faced during high school, has fueled a profound interest in understanding and preventing school violence.
 With a robust educational theory background from Trinity College, where she also minored in film studies, her current focus lies in the cultural and societal dynamics of bullying.
 Her research aims to develop inclusive strategies to combat bullying and create supportive educational environments.
 Beyond academia, she is committed to providing practical solutions for schools and communities.
 She is actively involved with the 16 Strong Project's Advocacy Board, offering online resources and support and integrating her passion for film studies to enhance her advocacy and educational outreach.
 In her free time, she enjoys capturing life's beautiful moments through photography and delving into the study of fragrances, finding tranquility and harmony in these pursuits.

-Brittney Domschot
+Brittney Cross

 Avery Appling, Program Associate